teapython/OpenCV/README.md

 ```

 ## Final Results
 Compare the two images before and after alpha blending with the blurred mask, the latter looks more natural.
-Of course, there are many other ways to achive more sophisticated results, but for a simple application the current method is a shortcut.
+Of course, there are many ways to achive more sophisticated results, but for a simple application like this the current method is a shortcut.

 ![](/data/images/face_with_simple_lipstick.jpg) ![](/data/images/face_with_natural_lipstick.jpg)